php-fig/fig-standards/proposed/PSR-2-advanced.md

 - Best practices

-Future PSRs may revise and extend this guide to address those or other elements of style and practice.
+Future recommendations MAY revise and extend this guide to address those or other elements of style and practice.

 7. Appendices